 Delegates are elected or appointed to attend the Assembly as a representative of a regional Yale Club, a Yale College class, a graduate or professional school alumni association, or a shared interest group.
 In addition, there are other volunteer leaders who serve as ex officio delegates, as well as “At-Large” delegates who represent alumni outside of these constituencies.

 On the Thursday of Assembly weekend, delegates attend informational and educational sessions organized around a theme, usually a particular aspect of Yale life: the theme for 2012, for example, was “Answering the Call to Service: Alumni Volunteers in the Global Community.”
 Sessions on Friday are focused on leadership development, and generally feature small-group breakouts and hands-on sessions designed to be useful to the delegates in their volunteer capacities.
 The Yale Medal Dinner in Commons takes place on Thursday night in odd-numbered years, on Friday night in even-numbered years.
 On Saturday, the AYA hosts a special Alumni Village tailgate event at the Yale Bowl preceding the football game.

 Specific Assembly schedule information is sent to all delegates in the early fall.
-It is also available on-line through a link on this page once it has been sent out.
+It is also available on-line through a link on this website once it has been sent out.
 For more information on the Assembly prior to then, contact Bob Bonds ’71 at firstname.lastname@example.org.